oblivioncth/Qx/README.md

 ## Disclaimer
 **I do not recommend using this library in your own projects.**

 This library is essentially a personal library that I maintain for use in my own Qt-based projects.
-I have decided to make it public in order to allow for full transparency and ensure I'm abiding by open source license restrictions in said projects.
-Since this library is largely intended for personal use, there are no guarantees that are generally associated with a production frameworks (i.e. stable ABI, minimal non-breaking changes, etc.)
+I have decided to make it public in order to allow for full transparency in said projects and ensure that I'm abiding by open source license restrictions.
+Since this library is largely intended for personal use, there are no guarantees that are generally associated with production frameworks (i.e. stable ABI, minimal non-breaking changes, etc.)

 **However**, I do attempt to keep my changes organized and reasonable, and in the process of releasing this repository I heavily cleaned up the codebase and fully documented its API, so using this library in other projects is feasible if you so desire.